 - When time is up, allow the steam pressure to naturally release for 15 minutes then manually release any remaining pressure.
 Unlock and remove the lid.
 You can remove any good chunks of ham from your seasoning ham (if any) to chop up and add back to the soup.
 Discard the remainder of the seasoning ham and bay leaves.

-If a creamier (less brothy) texture is desired, pulse the mixture with an immersion blender 3 or 4 times, just to break up some of the beans.
+If a creamier (less brothy) texture is desired, pulse the mixture with an immersion blender 3 or 4 times.
+Just enough to break up some of the beans.
 Don’t go overboard, you want lots of whole beans and a few pulses will yield a nice and creamy result.

-This 15 Bean Soup is delicious in its natural state or garnish it will a little shredded cheese and serve it with some crusty bread for a truly delicious meal.
+This 15 Bean Soup is delicious in its natural state or garnish it will a little shredded cheese.
+Serve it with some crusty bread for a truly delicious meal.

 More Comfort in a Bowl